mindsharelabs/wp-ultimate-search/README.md

 * Highlights search terms in results
 * Option to send search queries as events to your Google Analytics account
 * Facets by post category
-* Can search in multiple categories (OR search)
+* Can search in multiple categories (OR or AND search)
 * Category options are dynamically generated and autocompleted as you type
 * Attractive and lightweight interface based on jQuery, Backbone.js, and the VisualSearch.js library
 * Customizable results template using standard WordPress functions

-Premium version now supports the ability to search through an unlimited number of user-specified taxonomies and meta fields (including data contained in Advanced Custom Fields)
+* Search through an unlimited number of user-specified taxonomies and meta fields (including data contained in Advanced Custom Fields).
+* Conduct radius searches against data stored in the ACF Map field (i.e. search for posts within x km of a user-specified location).

 <h4>Installation</h4>